Hadermite/LD37/README.md

 #Ludum Dare 37
 The theme for Ludum Dare 37 was **One Room**.

-I chose to make a game where you have to survive in a closed room.
-You need to farm your food and get logs for fire etc.
+I chose to make a game where you have to survive in a small closed off area, which means that you need to farm your own food, get logs for fire etc.